OfficeDev/outlook-dev-docs/docs/add-ins/metadata-for-an-outlook-add-in.md

   {00020329-0000-0000-C000-000000000046} Name cecp--<some-guid>')
 ```

-For other examples that use REST to get MAPI-based extended properties, see [Get singleValueExtendedProperty](/graph/api/singlevaluelegacyextendedproperty-get?view=graph-rest-1.0).
+For other examples that use REST to get single-value MAPI-based extended properties, see [Get singleValueExtendedProperty](/graph/api/singlevaluelegacyextendedproperty-get?view=graph-rest-1.0).

 ## See also